 The Parashar Lake trek makes for a great family trek.
 For those interested in architecture, the local temple of Prashar Rishi next to the lake, with its riveting Himachali architecture, blends perfectly with the landscape.

 The Prashar lake trek is an easy one.
-The lake is located at a comfortable altitude of just over 9,000 feet.
+The lake is located at a comfortable altitude of just over 9,000 ft.
 If you go in the months of April and May, the trail will have snow patches.
 This clubbed with the fact that you gain a lot of altitude in just 2 days may make the trek slightly difficult.
-A physically active child of 6 years and above can do this trek.
-The trail has good road connectivity with cities like Delhi, Chandigarh, Dehradun.
-Easy access to cities considerably reduces the risk involved.
+However, a decent level of physical fitness will help you overcome challenges on the trail.
+Click here to learn how to prepare and get fit for the trek.